IP ownership and exploitation

 - The corporate structure and making it attractive for future investment.

-There is the question of, does the intellectual property ownership need ring fencing.
 Ring fencing means that intellectual property ownership is separated from revenue generation often via a separate company.
 A licence agreement enables the ownership of intellectual property to work with the trading entity.

 - Ring fencing can safeguard the intellectual property assets against the risk of insolvency.